Is inflation coming back? Three routes to higher prices

 The third concern is more long term and reflects the structural impact of Covid-19 on the economy.

-Coming back to the scarring effects, if there are permanent changes to spending patterns as a result of the pandemic, there will need to be a reallocation of resources.
+Coming back to the scarring effects, if there are permanent changes to spending patterns as a result of the pandemic there will need to be a reallocation of resources.
 Workers will shift to the sectors which remain in demand.
 Such shifts are challenging.
 It may not be easy for a worker to re-skill for the new occupations.
 They may also have to become more mobile and move, which again can be a challenge for those with families and other ties.

 The initial impact of this is deflationary as unemployment rises and can persist for some time.
 The inflationary threat comes later, when governments and central banks misread the high level of unemployment as being cyclical rather than structural.
 Excess monetary and fiscal stimulus can then create inflation as the economy’s supply capacity is not as great as the unemployment figures would suggest.
+The inflationary shocks of the 1970s had their origins in policy which did not recognise the adverse shifts in the supply side of the economy.

 In this respect, the challenge from Covid-19- is not unique.
 Nonetheless, it is too early to make an assessment of whether it will lead to another major policy error.
 And this concern is certainly not the driver of the recent increase in inflation expectations in the financial markets.
 The same applies to fears over de-globalisation and the potential reconfiguration of supply chains post-covid.